 The Milk Bar by Cafe Ish

 For people of a certain vintage, the idea of going to a corner store to grab a milkshake and some mixed lollies evokes idyllic childhood memories.
-Josh and Ai Nicholls, formerly of Cafe Ish, have brought the memory back to life with The Milk Bar.
+The Milk Bar brings those memories back to life.